 2014 Summer Course

-Suzanne Berne will be teaching a creative writing workshop in India this summer as part of BC's International Summer Programs.
+Suzanne Berne taught a creative writing workshop in India this summer as part of BC's International Summer Programs.

-Writing Out of Place is three-week, three-credit course based in Mussoorie, a town in the Himalayas.
+Writing Out of Place is a three-week, three-credit course based in Mussoorie, a town in the Himalayas.